 Consent Forms (required for each team)

-Coaches can print a team roster from the TIMS system.
-If your team members are not registered in TIMS, each team member must bring the 2 page consent forms to the tournament.
+Coaches can print a team roster from the FIRST INSPIRES Team Account.
+If your team members are not registered in TIMS, each team member must bring the 2 page consent form to the tournament.
 This link describes the process. https://drive.google.com/open?id=0B85MwRcAXVcgWmt3eEhoU3ZRLVE

 The overall preliminary schedule is, as follows.
 Teams will be provided specific schedule with times before tournament day.